Marxists Internet Archive: Introduction

 MIA Introduction

-In 2007, MIA has 62 active volunteers from 33 different countries.
-MIA contains the writings of 592 authors representing a complete spectrum of political, philosophical, and scientific thought, generally spanning the past 200 years.
-MIA contains these writings in 45 different languages, comprising a total size of over 53,000 documents and 29 GB of data, all created through the work of volunteers around the world.
+In 2017, MIA has 70 active volunteers from 33 different countries.
+MIA contains the writings of around 850 authors representing a complete spectrum of political, philosophical, and scientific thought, generally spanning the past 200 years.
+As of 6 April 2020, MIA contains writings in 80 different languages, comprising a total size of over 200,000 documents and 3 GB of data, all created and cotributed through the work of volunteers and supporters around the world.

-MIA abides by eight fundamental tenants found in our Charter: (1) We will always be 100% Free; (2) We will always be a non-profit organization; (3) We will always be based on democratic decision making; (4) We will always have full disclosure; (5) We will always remain politically independent; (6) Our priority is to provide archival information; (7) We will classify writers as Marxist or not; (8) We will present content in a way that is easy to access and understand.
+MIA abides by seven fundamental tenets found in our Charter: (1) We will always be 100% Free; (2) We will always be a non-profit organization; (3) We will always be based on democratic decision making; (4) We will always have full disclosure; (5) We will always remain politically independent; (6) Our priority is to provide archival information; (7) We will present content in a way that is easy to access and understand.

 The purpose of these pages is to tell you all about our organisation (see the frame to the left).
 We do this believing in the importance of organisational transparency to ensure our internal democracy remains strong, to help potential volunteers understand how we work, and to give readers insight into the scope and purpose of our organisation.
-For any and all legal questions, please read our Bourgeois Legality section and the Creative Commons License.
+For any and all legal questions, please read our Terms of Use section and the Creative Commons License.